Flipper & Lopaka: All seasons

-Serge - Serge is a sea snake who acts as the 'brains' to Dexter's motivation.
+Serge – a sea snake who acts as the "brains" to Dexter's motivation.
 He is bright green, with a devious and sharp mind.
 Even though Serge is to credit for the ideas that are made to destroy Flipper, whenever they go wrong, Dexter puts the blame on him for everything.

-Finn, Nip, and Bubbles - Three great white sharks who work for Dexter as brainless minions.
+Finn, Nip, and Bubbles – three great white sharks who work for Dexter as brainless minions.

-Dolores - Dexter's sister.
-Dolores dislikes Dexter, as she thinks of him as very selfish, and she is the only one Dexter truly fears.
+Dolores – Dexter's sister who dislikes him, as she thinks of him as very selfish, and she is the only one Dexter truly fears.
 She occasionally has him babysit her daughter, Inky.
 She becomes friendly with Flipper and his friends and eventually becomes a famous superstar in Seadom.

-Inky - Dolore's daughter and Dexter's niece.
+Inky – Dolore's daughter and Dexter's niece.
 Unlike her uncle Inky is nice and is a friend of Flipper's (which he disapproves).

-Nola - A young Polynesian girl who wears a simple Yellow dress and a leg bracelet around her right foot.
+Nola – a young Polynesian girl who wears a simple Yellow dress and a leg bracelet around her right foot.
 It's also suggested she might be an orphan.

-Professor Kerava - Chief Kepuna's friend and is one of the eldest citizens of Iloka that lived here.
+Professor Kerava – Chief Kepuna's friend and is one of the eldest citizens of Iloka that lived here.
 He remembers almost everything about Iloka by sharing stories with the chief.
 Kerava is usually known to tell stories to the citizens of Iloka.
 Kerava turns into a sea turtle every time when Flipper and his allies meet him.
 However, his name is changed as "Calabash".
 He is also helpful to other characters.
 Later in the series he becomes Flipper and Lopaka's spirit guide.

-Bomana Lopaka's father.
-Bomana is very strict, alongside Chief Kepuna and his wife.
+Bomana – Lopaka's father, Bomana is very strict, alongside Chief Kepuna and his wife.
 He cares for Lopaka about what he is supposed to do and always tells him to follow him.

-Bolo - a young fat Polynesian boy who is the Chief's son and likes to mess around with Lopaka.
+Bolo – a young fat Polynesian boy who is the Chief's son and likes to mess around with Lopaka.
 He wears a blue skirt.

-Chief Kapona - The chief of the village and Bolo's father.
+Chief Kapona – the chief of the village and Bolo's father.